 The full-time faculty percentage at University of North Carolina at Charlotte is 71%.
 This is higher than the national average of 47%.

-The on-time graduation rate is the percent of first-time, full time students who obtain their bachelor's degree in four years or less.
-This rate is 26% for first-time, full-time students at UNC Charlotte, which is lower than the national rate of 33.3%.
+The on-time graduation rate is the percent of first-time, full-time students who get their bachelor's degree with four years.
+At UNC Charlotte this rate is 32%, which is about average when compared to the national rate of 33.3%.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|